quelchx/quelchx.com/posts/how-to-make-a-nextjs-markdown-blog.md

 export default Article;
 ```

-Inside this file we are passing a post in as a prop which is wrapped around a `<Link>` tag that NextJS offers out of the box.
+Inside this file we are passing a post in as a prop.
+This prop is wrapped around a `<Link>` tag that NextJS offers out of the box.

-This will redirect us to our `[slug].tsx` file we created earlier.
-Right now the `[slug].tsx` has no markup or logic -- we will get to that soon.
+Doing this will redirect us to our `[slug].tsx` file we created earlier.
+At the moment -- the `[slug].tsx` has no markup or logic; we will get to that soon.

 Note: The `[slug].tsx` file is a dynamic route.

-For more information about dynamic routes visit https://nextjs.org/docs/routing/dynamic-routes for more information.
-This will give a more in depth explination of what I can provide.
+For more information about dynamic routes, please visit https://nextjs.org/docs/routing/dynamic-routes.

 ## Next Steps

-Now we should have two simple blog posts that are showing but if we click the link it will redirect to an empty page.
+At this point we should have two simple blog posts showing, but if we click the link, it will redirect to an empty page.

-Inside our `[slug].js` file we can add the following markup and logic.
+Before adding the code block, we need to install another package that will parse the Markdown into HTML.
+From your terminal, run `npm i @ts-stack/markdown` or `yarn add @ts-stack/markdown`

-Before adding the code block we need to first install another package that will parse the Markdown into HTML.
-From your terminal run `npm i @ts-stack/markdown` or `yarn add @ts-stack/markdown`
+With the `[slug].js` file -- add the following markup and logic below.

 **[slug].js**